AdobeDocs/campaign-classic.en/help/platform/using/import-export-workflows.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Collecting data using workflows
+title: Importing and exporting data using workflows
-description: Learn how to collect data using workflows in Campaign Classic.
+description: Learn how to import and export data using workflows in Campaign Classic.
 audience: platform
 content-type: reference
 topic-tags: importing-and-exporting-data